Medill McCormick

-Joseph Medill McCormick (May 16, 1877 – February 25, 1925) was part of the McCormick family of businessmen and politicians in Chicago.
+Joseph Medill McCormick (May 16, 1877 – February 25, 1925) was an American politician and newspaper publisher from McCormick family in Chicago.
 After working as a publisher for some time and becoming part owner of the Chicago Tribune, which his maternal grandfather had owned, he entered politics.

 After serving in the State House, he was elected both as a representative in the United States Congress and later as a U.S. senator from Illinois.

 Early life

 Joseph Medill McCormick was born in Chicago on May 16, 1877.
 His father was Robert Sanderson McCormick (1849–1919), a future diplomat and nephew of industrialist Cyrus McCormick.

 McCormick was an early pupil at Ludgrove School when his father was based in Europe.
 He later attended the Groton School, a preparatory school at Groton, Massachusetts.
 He graduated from Yale University in 1900, where he was elected to the secret society Scroll and Key.

 He worked as a newspaper reporter and publisher, and became an owner of the Chicago Daily Tribune.
 He later purchased interests in The Cleveland Leader and Cleveland News.
 In 1901 he served as a war correspondent in the Philippine Islands.